septentrio-gnss/moTi/README.md

 #### M.2 form factor

-The M.2 form factor provides a compact interface for expansion cards.The MosaicTimeSync board is M.2 Key B conector, but it can also fit into some Key M or B+M slots.
+The M.2 form factor provides a compact interface for expansion cards.The mosaicTimeSync board is M.2 Key B conector, but it can also fit into some Key M or B+M slots.
 B+M slots are designed with extra notches so they accept both Key B and Key M modules, allowing flexibility in installation.
 This means your Key B board can interconnect with a Key M-compatible slot as long as it’s a B+M slot, ensuring proper electrical connections and compatibility.

 <img src="/pictures/M.2 key B & M.png" width="35%">